-Although the ITC in its June 2013 release announcing the creation of the pilot program provided a few examples of potentially dispositive issues (economic domestic industry, importation, and standing),24 the parties have been left to a certain extent to speculate as to additional issues that might be amenable to referral to a 100-day proceeding.
-The Commission has expanded on a case-by-case basis the number of issues subject to the 100-day program by, for example, assigning the issue of patent eligibility under Section 101 to such a proceeding.
-The ITC also recently provided some guidance that it does not view public-interest issues relating to remedy as dispositive issues that are appropriate for 100-day proceedings, because these issues are considered after a violation of Section 337 has been determined.
-However, WG10 recommends that the ITC consider providing further examples of what it considers potentially dispositive issues that are appropriate for the 100-day program to provide advance guidance to all parties and ITC counsel.
+Although the ITC in its June 2013 release announcing the creation of the pilot program provided a few examples of potentially dispositive issues (economic domestic industry, importation, and standing), 25 it declined to provide further guidance in its final rulemaking codifying the program, explaining that "identifying in the rules every potential issue that may be appropriate for a 100-day proceeding would unduly restrict the Commission's ability to designate any issue it deems suitable and appropriate."
+Thus, the only specific guidance available to parties stems from analysis of the issues that the ITC has (and has not) designated for adjudication in the program.
+For example, the ITC has indicated that it does not view public-interest issues relating to remedy as appropriate for 100-day proceedings, because these issues are considered after a violation of Section 337 has been determined.
+WG10 recommends that the ITC consider providing further explanation of its decisions regarding assignment or non-assignment of issues to the 100-day program to provide useful guidance to all parties and ITC counsel.